preservim/vim-colors-pencil/README.markdown

 ## Features

 iA Writer is an elegant word processor, marred only by its lack of Vim.
-It does have a nice colorscheme, however.
+It does have a nice color scheme, however.

 * Accurate colors
 * Subtle indicators of changes in the gutter for Signify, git-gutter, etc.
 * Use for both code and prose, though it’s definitely geared towards the latter
 * Light and dark variants
-* iTerm color scheme available, for use in terminal-based Vim
+* iTerm color scheme [available][it] for using this color scheme with terminal-based Vim

 ## Requirements